-1 4 1 1 45 1 40 A.D.
-1 45 1 45 4.0 A - A AA AB AC AD AE AF AG (Calast all AH 1 Name If you think the SoCal Greenprint will be useful to you or your colleagues, please elaborate on potential use- cases or planning processes that you think the SoCal Greenprint could support?
+A AA AB AC AD AE AF AG Γ 1 Name If you think the SoCal Greenprint will be useful to you or your colleagues, please elaborate on potential use- cases or planning processes that you think the SoCal Greenprint could support?
 If you have any concerns about the SoCal Greenprint, please share those concerns.
-How would you like to further engage with that apply) tne SoCal Greenprint?
-Any additional comments or questions?
-Arthur Levine We can use it to prioritize lands for conservation and development and lands that will optimize our ability to sequester carbon and grow food locally. ecosystem values that a webinar to get a I would like to attend office hours to ask questions and make recommendations I would like to dive in with a deeper engagement and help with the development and planning of the Greenprint Beta Tester before the Greenprint is launched Thank you for your work.
-5 Carmen Ramirez obstacles, current and future in building in particular areas.
-Helps to avoid destruction of natural habitats which are shrinking and in danger which are It is a tool with information, no one should be afraid of it if it is based on information available and comports with science. with the development informed about progress and release
+How would you like to further engage with the development of t that apply) he SoCal Greenprint? ?
+(Select all Ar qu Arthur Levine We can use it to prioritize lands for conservation and development and lands that will optimize our ability to sequester carbon and grow food locally.
+I would like to attend a webinar to get a deeper look at what the Greenprint is planned to be and what it will look like I would like to attend office hours to ask questions and make recommendations I would like to dive in with a deeper engagement and help with the development and planning of the Greenprint I would like to stay informed about progress and release dates 4 Carmen Ramirez Give information about potential obstacles, current and future in building in particular areas.
+Helps to avoid destruction of natural habitats which are shrinking and in danger which are required to be preserved for everyone's quality of life. it is based on I would like to dive in with a deeper engagement and help with the development and planning of the Greenprint